mirecloud/home_lab/README.md

 `mirecloud-k8s-diagram.png`

 ---

-## 🧑‍💻 Final Notes

-Your lab is not “just a home lab” —
-it’s a **full cloud‑native platform**, structured like a real SaaS company stack.

-Great foundation for:
-- Freelancing
-- Portfolio projects
-- Cloud certification
-- Automation & experimentation
-- Developing real microservice architectures

----

-## ✔️ Next recommended additions

-- ArgoCD full GitOps
-- HashiCorp Vault
-- External‑DNS
-- Service Mesh (Istio or Cilium Mesh)
-- Kafka Connect + Debezium
-- Backups via Velero

----

-### 🚀 Welcome to MireCloud — your own personal cloud.
+###  Welcome to MireCloud — your own personal cloud.